irfanjmdn/r65/README.md

 ## Overview

 The Royal Kludge RKR65 is a 66-key RGB backlit keyboard with Chartreuse, Brown, or Blue switches.
-It offers a gasket structure for a soft typing experience, knob adjustment, firmware updates, ergonomic design, and hot-swappable keys.
+It offers a gasket structure for a soft typing experience, knob adjustment, ergonomic design, and hot-swappable keys.

 When I bought this keyboard, I was told it was open source by the seller, but they never gave out the files on their website.
 After weeks of emails and follow-ups, I finally received the QMK firmware for the Royal Kludge R65.
 Special thanks to [sdk66](https://github.com/sdk66) for sharing these files!

 ---

 ## Known Issues